onepiecejs/generator-onepiece/README.md

 generator-onepiece
 ==================

-In a world: scaffold out your own real-time app with our accumulated best practice.
+In a word: scaffold out your own real-time app with our accumulated best practice.

 ## Usage